Cape Palliser / Mātakitaki-a-Kupe

+Georgraphy

+It is located at the eastern end of Palliser Bay in the Wairarapa region, 50 kilometres southeast of Wellington – 100 kilometres by road.
 A small settlement, Ngawi, is situated near Cape Palliser, where the main income comes from crayfish (southern rock lobster) fishing.
 Fishing boats are pushed into the sea on their trailers by bulldozers.
 Ngā Rā-a-Kupe, previously known as Kupe's Sail, is a nearby triangular upthrust of sedimentary rock shaped like a sail.
 Māori history and the Kupe legend both feature Cape Palliser.
 Cape Palliser was named in 1770 by Captain James Cook in honour of his friend Admiral Sir Hugh Palliser of the British Royal Navy.
 On 7 March 2023, the name of the cape was officially gazetted as Cape Palliser / Mātakitaki-a-Kupe, following the enactment of the Ngāti Kahungunu ki Wairarapa Tāmaki nui-a-Rua Claims Settlement Act 2022.
 The Māori-language portion of the name refers to Kupe gazing out to sea from the location.
 The Cape Palliser Lighthouse is located here; it was first lit in 1897 but became automated in 1986.
 It flashes twice every 20 seconds.